 Traction is nothing more than a measure of your product’s engagement with customers.
 And any traction is better than no traction.
 So rather than first chasing down investors, it would be more effective first to chase down a few good customers.

 The Customer Story

 Customers don’t care about your solution either, but the problems (or obstacles) that keep them from achieving a goal or getting a job done.

 Getting a customer’s attention is the first battle.
 That’s the job of the UVP.
-The headline above is an example of an effective unique value proposition (UVP) that communicates, not your solution, but the finished story benefit one gets after using your solution.
+The headline above exemplifies an effective unique value proposition (UVP) that communicates not your solution but the finished story benefit one gets after using your solution.

 A demo is a carefully scripted narrative that helps the customer visualize how they go from point A (riddled with problems) to point B (problems removed by your solution).